 The Settings.xml file from the Previous Installation Has Become Corrupt

 Try deleting the settings.xml file on your system.
 It is located here:

-On XP: C:\Documents and Settings\YourUserName\Application Data\Saleae LLC\Logic\settings.xml
+C:\Documents and Settings\YourUserName\Application Data\Saleae LLC\Logic\settings.xml

 Make sure the software is closed when trying this.